Set Up

 Logical vectors from operators

-Vectors may be evaluated to produce logical vectors.
+Vectors may also be directly evaluated to produce logical vectors.
 This can be very useful when using a logical to index.

 Common examples are: